Graph Filters for Signal Processing and Machine Learning on Graphs: Graph Filter Banks and Wavelets

 As discussed in Sec. \ref{sec:filterDesign}, using polynomial filters circumvents the need to exactly compute the eigenvectors of $\mtS$ and also enables local processing.
 However, \cite{tay2017almost} shows that it is not possible to design a filter bank comprised of polynomial filters that satisfies $\sum_{m=1} [\fnth_m(\lambda)]^2=1$ for all $\lambda \in [\lambda_{\min},\lambda_{\max}]$ (the desired condition for a graph-independent tight frame guarantee since the idea is to not compute all of the eigenvalues).
 References \cite{tay2017almost,sakiyama2016spectral,fan_algorithms} explore different methods to design polynomial filter banks that approximately satisfy the tight frame condition, while \cite{jiang2019nonsubsampled} allows the polynomial synthesis filters $\{\fntg_m\}$ to be different from the polynomial analysis filters $\{\fnth_m\}$, and outlines a method to design the filters to satisfy $\sum_{m=1}^M \fnth_m(\lambda)\fntg_m(\lambda)=1$, guaranteeing perfect reconstruction.

-\textbf{Spectral graph wavelets.} A seminal example of undecimated graph filter banks are \emph{spectral graph wavelets}, introduced in \cite{hammond2011wavelets} (with close connections to earlier work on metric measure spaces \cite{maggioni2008diffusion}) and later extended to tight frames \cite{leonardi_multislice,shuman2013spectrum,dong2017sparse,gobel2018construction}.
+\textbf{Spectral graph wavelets.} A seminal example of undecimated graph filter banks are \emph{spectral graph wavelets}, introduced in \cite{hammond2011wavelets} and later extended to tight frames \cite{leonardi_multislice,shuman2013spectrum,dong2017sparse,gobel2018construction}.
 Analogous to wavelet filter banks for discrete-time signals (see, e.g., \cite{strang1996wavelets}), choosing the filters to be dilated versions of each other with wider support in the highpass filters at the upper end of the spectrum yields atoms that are increasingly (as the filters become more dilated) localized in the vertex domain.
-As a result, the spectral graph wavelet filter bank coefficients are sparse for signals that are smooth or piecewise smooth with respect to the underlying graph structure \cite{hammond2011wavelets,ricaud_sparsity_SPIE_2013}.
-An example of this phenomenon can be seen in Fig. \ref{Fig:filter_bank}, where the coefficients in the bandpass and highpass filters (channels $m=2,3,4$) are (i) close to 0 except around the discontinuities in the piecewise smooth signal, and (ii) increasingly sparse at higher scales (larger $m$).
+As a result, the spectral graph wavelet filter bank coefficients are sparse for signals that are smooth or piecewise smooth with respect to the underlying graph \cite{hammond2011wavelets,ricaud_sparsity_SPIE_2013}.
+This phenomenon is illustrated in Fig. \ref{Fig:filter_bank}, where the coefficients in the bandpass and highpass filters (channels $m=2,3,4$) are (i) close to 0 except around the discontinuities in the piecewise smooth signal, and (ii) increasingly sparse at higher scales (larger $m$).
 Spectral graph wavelets have been applied in community mining \cite{tremblay2014graph}, mobility pattern analysis \cite{dong2013inference}, semi-supervised learning \cite{shuman_SSL_SAMPTA_2011}, 3D action recognition from depth cameras \cite{kerola2014spectral}, fMRI data analysis \cite{behjat2015anatomically}, and network topology analysis \cite{donnat2018learning}.